-- File Application for Undergraduate Degree with the Registrar’s Office, Moot Hall 210, by the specified date.
+- Complete the online Application for Undergraduate Degree through Self Service Banner by the specified date.
 Failure to make application before the date may eliminate the student from the Commencement program and delay the granting of the degree.

 - Students must maintain a minimum cumulative GPA of 2.0 for all coursework taken at the college.
 The minimum cumulative GPA for the courses taken in the major field must also be 2.0.
 The minimum cumulative GPA for courses taken in a minor is 2.0.

 - Students must complete the 33-39 credit hours of Intellectual Foundations 2014 requirements.